 of swords and stones, and knights so bold ..."

-Did the legendary King Arthur really exist?
+Did King Arthur really exist?
 Joe and Jemima Lancelot uncover the truth behind the myth when they find themselves in Camelot, as they continue the quest to find their missing parents.

-Together with friend Charlie and their endearing cat Max, they are plunged into yet another life-threatening adventure.
-Luckily they have Lancelot, who is convinced the twins must be distant relatives, to protect them when danger looms.
+Together with friend Charlie and their Tonkinese cat Max, the children are soon plunged into yet another thrilling adventure.
+Luckily, the famous Lancelot, who is convinced the twins must be related to him, is on hand to protect them when danger threatens.